isaac-sim/OmniIsaacGymEnvs/docs/instanceable_assets.md

 The following section presents a method that modifies existing USD assets which allows Isaac Sim to load significantly more environments.
 This is currently an experimental method and has thus not been completely integrated into the framework.
-As a result, this section is reserved for powers users who wish to maxmimize the performance of the Isaac Sim RL framework.
+As a result, this section is reserved for power users who wish to maxmimize the performance of the Isaac Sim RL framework.